 I came across a preview of a book, Accidental Genius by Mark Andrew Levy.
 With the two secrets revealed in generating one’s best ideas, Mr. Levy has persuaded me already to buy his book online.
 The table of content shows an engaging list to go through.

-I can’t help but agree with what Mr. Levy think of mental coach Robert Kriegel’s thought that says:
+I can’t help but agree with what Mr. Levy thinks of mental coach Robert Kriegel’s thought that says:

 “Trying easy will help you in any area of your life.”– Robert Kriegel